jbock-java/jbock/README.md

 }
 ````

-The following is printed when the `--help`
+When the user passes the `--help`
-parameter is passed:
+parameter on the command line, this program now prints the following:

 <pre><code>NAME
        cp - copy files and directories